SALVATION IS DELIVERANCE FROM SIN

 We could go on and on with such exhortations.
 The entire book of I John, for example, was written to Christians, counseling them not to sin.

 We understand, then, that the Christian salvation is deliverance from sin—a deliverance that is looking toward the resurrection from the dead for its fullness and its reward.

 How Deliverance From Sin Will Affect Our Resurrection From the Dead

 The character of our resurrection from the dead is being directly affected by the decisions we are making today.
 We actually are passing through the Judgment Seat of Christ today.
 Let us explain.

 The Judgment Seat of Christ.

 For we [Christians and everyone else] must all appear [be revealed, manifest] before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.
 (II Corinthians 5:10)

 Every person who has lived on the earth will at one time or another be revealed before the Judgment Seat of Christ.
 When this takes place he may receive some of the consequences of that revelation.
 The remainder of the consequences will be assigned to him or her in the day of resurrection.

 No person will ever be judged except at the Judgment Seat of Christ.
 God the Father judges no one.
 All judgment has been given to Christ, and He will share the judgment with His Church.

-Do ye not know that the saints shall judge the world? and if the world shall be judged by you, are ye unworthy to judge the smallest matters?
+Do you not know that the saints will judge the world?
+And if the world will be judged by you, are you unworthy to judge the smallest matters?
 (I Corinthians 6:2)